Black Rice Kheer Recipe (Chak Hao Amubi Kheer)

 Milk – Use whole milk (full-fat milk) for a rich and creamy flavor.

 To make it vegan, you can use plant-based milk options such as coconut, almond, or oat milk.
-If using vegan milk, cook on low heat, as it tends to curdle if the heat is high.
+If using vegan milk, cook on low heat, as it tends to curdle when heated at high temperatures.

 Coconut – Dry coconut gives a beautiful flavor to the kheer.

-Sugar – Adjust the sugar quantity according to your taste.
+Sugar – Adjust the quantity to your taste.
 You can substitute it with jaggery, brown sugar, or sugar-free options.

 Others – You will also need bay leaves, cardamom powder, and dried nuts.

-I have used slivered cashews and almonds, but you can also add pistachios, raisins, etc.
+I have used slivered cashews and almonds, but you can also add pistachios, raisins, and other nuts.

 How To Make Black Rice Kheer